browserengineering/book/book/intro.md

 particular, it's worth focusing on the browser, which is the user agent[^useragent] and the mediator of the web's interactions, which ultimately is what makes the web's principles real.
-The browser is also the _implementer_ of the web: Its sandbox keeps web browsing safe; its algorithms implement the declarative document model; its UI navigates links.
+The browser is also the _implementer_ of the web: its sandbox keeps web browsing safe; its algorithms implement the declarative document model; its UI navigates links.
 Web pages load fast and react smoothly only when the browser is hyper-efficient.